-•Impermissible Open-End Account: The plaintiffs asserted that the modifications were "a form of open-end account" in violation of subsection 50(a)(6)(F), which prohibits "a form of open-end account ... unless the open-end account is a home equity line of credit [subsection 50(t)][.]"
+• Impermissible Open-End Account: The plaintiffs asserted that the modifications were "a form of open-end account" in violation of subsection 50(a)(6)(F), which prohibits "a form of open-end account ... unless the open-end account is a home equity line of credit [subsection 50(t)][.]"
 The court held that the modifications by their express terms did not create an open-end account in violation of subsection 50(a)(6)(F).

-Note: The Fifth Circuit opinion in 538 F. App'x 537, infra in No. 4, only affirmed the district court's denial of Sims' motion for leave to amend their complaint and the district court's denial of Sims' motion for reconsideration.
-The legal issues decided by the district court summarized above were sent by the Fifth Circuit as certified questions to the Texas Supreme Court.
-By order dated August 23, 2013, the Texas Supreme Court accepted these certified questions.
+Note: The Fifth Circuit opinion in 538 F. App'x 537, infra in No. 4, only affirmed the district court's denials of plaintiffs' motion for leave to amend their complaint and plaintiffs' motion for reconsideration.
+The Fifth Circuit opinion certified questions to the Texas Supreme Court pertaining to the remaining legal issues decided by the district court summarized above.
+The Texas Supreme Court answered those certified questions in an opinion issued May 16, 2014, infra in No. 5.